Team Unique

 The team represents the figure skating club Helsingfors Skridskoklubb (HSK).
 It is also the home club to the junior team Team Mystique.

 History

 Team Unique was established in 1993 and has competed at the senior level since 1996.
+The team has won four medals at the World level: gold in 2013, silver in 2009 and 2025, and bronze in 2023.